 On the other hand, many people decide to pursue legal justice.
 In that situation, it is our job to help them fully understand their options, what the challenges and difficulties of such a path will be, and what can be accomplished along the way, both in terms of monetary restitution and non-monetary justice: apologies, policy changes, and other similar goals.

 Ultimately, we believe the legal process should serve the healing and closure of the survivor and not the other way around.
 In other words, we do our best to work for the whole person.
 If you do decide that civil justice is your goal, you will not find more tenacious and experienced courtroom and trial advocates anywhere.
 We have brought over 300 claims on behalf of children and adults who were abused as children, in over a dozen states, against such organizations as the Catholic Church, the Mormon Church, the Boy Scouts of America, public and private schools, athletic leagues and other “institutions of trust” whose employees abuse children.
 We have obtained some of the largest settlements and jury verdicts anywhere in the country.

 Click here to contact us, or call 503-306-0224

-We have lawyers licensed in Oregon, California, Washington, and Idaho.
-In addition, we regularly affiliate with lawyers all over the country, and have brought child abuse claims in nearly two dozen different states.
+We have lawyers licensed in Oregon and Washington, and we regularly affiliate with lawyers all over the country, and have brought child abuse claims in nearly two dozen different states.
 And we have done it for nearly two decades.